 In marketing and technology, you know that something is still new when you can’t find one unanimous way to spell it.
 Ecommerce, eCommerce, e-commerce – remember those days?
-We now find omni-channel, omnichannel and omni channel across the web, each usually attached to a prestigious brand.
+We now find omni-channel, omnichannel and omni channel across the web, each time usually describing the practices of a prestigious brand.
 Instead of arguing about the correct spelling, we just see it as an indicator of something new and yet to be decided by the masses.

 It’s important to distinguish an omni-channel user experience from a multi-channel retail experience.
 It comes down to the depth of the integration.
-All Omni-channel experiences will use multiple channels, but not all multi-channel experiences are omni-channel.
+All omni-channel experiences will use multiple channels, but not all multi-channel experiences are omni-channel.
 You can have amazing mobile marketing, engaging social media campaigns, and a well-designed website.
-But, if they don’t work together, it’s not omni-channel.
+But if these elements don’t work together, it’s not omni-channel.

 Below are some companies who know how to answer the question What is omni-channel retailing? (and have been incorporating it effectively into their consumer strategies):

 Disney.
 Disney gets omni-channel, down to the smallest details.
 It starts with the consumer’s initial experience on their beautiful, mobile-responsive website.
-Even their trip-planning website works well on mobile – something you don’t see often.
-After booking, you use the My Disney Experience tool to plan your entire trip, from choosing where you will dine to securing your Fast Pass reservations.
-Then comes the Magic Band.
+Even their trip-planning functionalities work well on mobile devices– something you don’t see often.
+After booking, you use the My Disney Experience tool to plan your entire vacation, from choosing where you will dine to securing your Fast Pass reservations.
+Then comes the Magic Band wearable.
 This tool acts as a hotel room key, theme park admission ticket, photo storage device for pictures you take, and the capability to order food.
 Disney is truly leading the way in omni-channel experience.

 REI.
 At least 43 percent of customers have used their mobile phone while shopping in a brick-and-mortar store.
 For that reason, a retailer has to be sure that each of their shopping channels works instantaneously with one another to provide something truly powerful.
 REI does this well through their many shopping touch points.
 With the company’s omni-channel initiative, a customer will find up-to-date and accurate product information at every turn.
 That experience will keep customers happy, satisfied and returning to REI again and again.